Home Care Pathways Project

 Care Constellation team have completed the final interviews (Time 3) with members of the care constellations in Nova Scotia and Winnipeg.

-Recruiting for two Postdoctoral positions: How Approaches to Care Shape the Pathways of Older Adult Home Care Clients
+Recruiting for Postdoctoral position: How Approaches to Care Shape the Pathways of Older Adult Home Care Clients

 The Data Stream: Analysis of home care client data is underway at both sites.
 The results will provide insights into home care client characteristics and their interactions with other health resources, such as physicians and hospital emergency departments, over a four-year period.

-The Care Constellations Stream: The Care Constellation team continues to analyze interviews from Time 1 and Time 2 and have completed the final interview (Time 3) with members of the 12 care constellations in Nova Scotia and Winnipeg.
+The Care Constellations Stream: The Care Constellation team is analyzing interviews of members of the 12 care constellations in Nova Scotia and Winnipeg across the three data collection points.

-November 2021: The full team to come together virtually.
+November 2021 – The full team came together virtually.

 May 2021 – The full team met virtually to share findings, particularly insights from Care Constellation T2 interviews.